mohammedzuber099/ZUBER-MADA-project/code/analysis-code/README.md

 # analysis-code

-This folder contains  an R script with a bit of a statistical analysis.
-This is only implemented as an R script, no Quarto version.
+This folder contains an Quarto with the bivariate and initial part of multivariate analysis a statistical analysis.
+I have done this in Quarto version.